 Welcome to episode 11 of The Wellness Podcast, today we discuss Chinese Medicine and the Gut.
-Chinese medicine honours the gut as pivitol to our health.
-It is the earth center and everything revolves around the gut.
-We discuss seasonal approaches, how to honour the center, and Chinese medicines unique approach that revers the gut and its role with wellness.
+Chinese medicine honours the gut as pivotal to our health.
+It is the earth centre, and everything revolves around the gut.
+We discuss seasonal approaches, how to honour the centre, and Chinese medicines unique approach that revers the gut and its role with wellness.

 A Poetic Approach

 'In Traditional Chinese medicine (TCM) we view the human being as a small working model of the universe.
 The same natural laws that govern the movements